DanielPelnar/imperial-college-london-dissertation/README.md

 Abstract

-This paper examines the mispricing determinants of Bitcoin and Ethereum quarterly futures traded on Binance from February 2021 to June 2022 by employing contract– by–contract regression analysis.
+This paper examines the mispricing determinants of Bitcoin and Ethereum quarterly futures traded on Binance from February 2021 to June 2022 by employing contract–by–contract regression analysis.
 Additionally, we consider quadratic form specification of the regression models to determine whether futures trading volume has a diminishing effect on the mispricing term (or the basis) and whether a point of maxima can be found.
 Finally, we amend the general cost–of–carry model so it does not